Refunds & Policies

 (Unusual, but it has happened)

 We are human, and we sometimes make mistakes.
 We have a lot of things to do to update our subscription services.
 Therefore, it is possible that we will neglect to post a report or an updated Stops calculator.
-We may have done the work but forgot to post it.
-If that happens, you would deserve a refund for a portion of your subscription fee.
+We may do the work but forget to post it.
+Or, the changes may be lost during the publishing process.
+On occasion, we have posted a report, but when we published, the report did not “stick.”
+That is, the published page did not reflect the changes we made.
+If that happens, in our rush to create and post reports to finish the site’s update in a reasonable amount of time, we may not even know that an update failed to “stick” after publication.
+If a report is missing, for whatever reason, you would deserve a refund for a portion of your subscription fee.
 We want to be just and honest at all times with our subscribers.
 Therefore, we decided that we needed a policy for dealing with situations in which we have neglected to post a report or update the Stops calculator.
 Because our fees are so low, refunds for such instances would be very small.
 If we wrote a check for such a refund, most people would not consider it worthwhile to bother making a trip to the bank to cash it.
 For example, if we miss a day updating Stops (assuming a Stops fee of $25/month), the refund would be about 89 cents for a 28-day month.
 For a 31-day month, it would be about 81 cents.
 Refunds for a missed weekly report would be more, but they would still be small.
 However, it is not for us to say an amount is too small to refund it.
 We will leave that up to you.
 We will gladly issue a refund, if you ask for it.
 Otherwise, we would be sending refunds out to a lot of subscribers who could not care less, and at great expense to us in time and effort.
 This seems a waste of resources.
 Please, we want to do what is right.
 Draw our attention to missed reports so that we can publish them or compensate you for them.
-Again, if we do not post an updated list, it is almost certain the new list was generated, but we simply forgot to post it in our rush to finish updating the site quickly.
-Send us an E-mail or call us so we will know to post the report.
+Again, if a report is missing, it is almost certain the new list was generated, but we forgot to post it in our rush to finish updating the site quickly, or, we may have posted it, but it did not remain when we published.
+Send us an E-mail or call us so we will know to post or re-post the report.
 Notifying us will also be a benefit to others who subscribe to the same report.
 The amounts are small, but do not let that prevent you from notifying us or asking for compensation.
 You may also keep a record of dates and omissions, and present us with bills for the totals.

 Use the yellow “This Site Is Secure” link below for information about credit card security and for other information pertaining to security and privacy.